Sujan-Naik/Sujan-Naik/README.md

 I am currently in my 3rd year studying a BSc in Computer Science at Kings College University My interests involve:
   - Web-development
-  - Plugin development for Minecraft using the Spigot API
+  - Plugin development for Minecraft using the Bukkit API
   - Mod development for Minecraft with Forge
   - Electric Guitar